udamir/graphapi/README.md

 # GraphAPI
 <img alt="npm" src="https://img.shields.io/npm/v/gqlapi"> <img alt="npm" src="https://img.shields.io/npm/dm/gqlapi?label=npm"> <img alt="npm type definitions" src="https://img.shields.io/npm/types/gqlapi"> <img alt="GitHub" src="https://img.shields.io/github/license/udamir/graphapi">

-This package provides utils to convert GraphQL schema into GraphAPI document.
+This package provides utils to convert GraphQL schema into GraphAPI document and back.
 The GraphAPI Specification is GraphQL introspection alternative, but based on JsonSchema - OpenApi for GraphQL

 ## Features
 - JsonSchema based GraphQL document, similar to OpenApi
 - Support custom directives in schema (meta)
 - GraphAPI document can be build from GraphQL Schema or Introspection
+- GraphAPI document can be converted to GraphQL Schema
 - Typescript syntax support out of the box
 - No dependencies, can be used in nodejs or browser